mycitadel/mycitadel-desktop/README.md

 Do a reliable hodling (with inheritance options), corporate/organization, & current accounts - or instant Lightning payments.
-Work with single- and multisig setups, based on hardware, air-gapped, cold and server-side hot key storage, involving arbitrary complex time-lock scripts (with miniscript) and wide interoperability (because of use of wallet descriptors).
+Work with single- and multisig setups, based on hardware, air gapped, cold and server-side hot key storage, involving arbitrary complex time-lock scripts (with miniscript) and wide interoperability (because of use of wallet descriptors).